 SETH BISEN-HERSH (Composer/ Lyricist) is a prolific, versatile and award-winning composer/ lyricist and performer.
-His musicals include The Diamond as Big as the Ritz (2019 Finalist: Stiles & Drewe Best Song Award, Studio Cast Recording), Love Quirks (successful limited run in NYC, September 2014), Stanley’s Party (Manhattan Children’s Theatre, 2010), More to Love (2014 Winner: Best Lyrics, West Village Musical Theatre Festival), The Spickner Spin (2004 Fringe NYC Audience Favorite Award), and Meaningless Sex (2003 Fringe NYC Audience Favorite Award).
+In addition to Love Quirks, he has written the score for The Diamond as Big as the Ritz (2019 Finalist: Stiles & Drewe Best Song Award, Studio Cast Recording), Stanley’s Party (Manhattan Children’s Theatre, 2010), More to Love (2014 Winner: Best Lyrics, West Village Musical Theatre Festival), The Spickner Spin (2004 Fringe NYC Audience Favorite Award), and Meaningless Sex (2003 Fringe NYC Audience Favorite Award).
 He has also written and starred in 9 cabaret song cycles of his work: And Then She Dumped Me, The Gayest Straight Man Alive, Meaningful Sex, Neurotic Tendencies,Why Am I Not Famous Yet?, Writer’s Block: a cabaret that was hard to write, I’ll Relax When I’m Dead: a reluctantly prolific cabaret, If Adele Can Do It, So Can I: an evening of mostly sorrow and Not Your Grandma’s Cabaret (unless she’s really naughty).
-For 10 years, he produced two annual charity concerts of his work featuring Broadway performers (Broadway Meows and Broadway Can!); he wrote/starred in the 5 seasons of the web series “Every Day a Little Seth,” co-wrote/co-starred in the TV pilot version and has emceed, produced and accompanied over 570 musical theatre talent showcases at Don’t Tell Mama.
+For 10 years, he produced two annual charity concerts of his work featuring Broadway performers (Broadway Meows and Broadway Can!); he wrote/starred in the 5 seasons of the web series “Every Day a Little Seth,” co-wrote/co-starred in the TV pilot version and has emceed, produced and accompanied over 580 musical theatre talent showcases at Don’t Tell Mama.
 In addition, he has published 3 books: a memoir, “Sleep.
 Write.
 Now.
 Emerging from a dark year of insomnia, anxiety and depression from loss” and two books of essays: “Every Page a Little Seth” and “Millennials are Ruining the World!”, the latter which he turned into an audiobook and podcast.
 Also, he was a winner of a 2019 ASCAP Plus Award.
 He has two Bachelors from MIT (Computer Science & Engineering and Music Composition) and a Masters in Music Technology from NYU. www.sethbh.com FB/Twitter/Instagram: @sethbhdotcom

 TOM D’ANGORA (Producer/General Manager) is a 3 time Drama Desk nominee and an Off-Broadway Alliance Award Winner.
 Lead Producer of NEWSical The Musical, which is the 3rd longest running musical revue in history and has been the recipient of an official Proclamation from the Mayor, the Senate, and the Speaker of the NY City Council.
 Other Off-Broadway Credits include: A Musical About Star Wars (produced/directed), The Marvelous Wonderettes (produced/directed), Naked Boys Singing (produced/directed), ICONS (produced/directed/conceived), Back in Pictures (produced/directed/conceived), A Broadway Diva Christmas (produced/directed/conceived), and the first family musical about disability and inclusion Addy & Uno.
 In 2003 D’Angora produced, wrote, and starred in his multi-award winning solo show “Divas I’ve Done” (which played sold out runs Off-Broadway, LA, Boston, and Provincetown).
 Film: Co-Producer “The Big Gay Musical”, Executive Producer “Mangus”.
 Recordings: A Musical About Star Wars: original cast recording, NEWSical Full Spin Ahead: original cast recording, Ellen Greene: In His Eyes.
 Most recently, Tom wrote and served as executive producer on the new series, “Mélange”, starring Morgan Fairchild.
 In 2015/2016, Tom served in the national Grassroots and LGBT outreach departments for Hillary Clinton’s historic presidential campaign.